 We always ask the following five questions of services.

 Is the service safe?
-Requires Improvement The service was not always safe.
-We made a recommendation about the environment.
+Good ● The service was safe.
+We made a recommendation about the use of a dependency tool to help set staffing levels.
 Appropriate checks were carried out during the recruitment of staff.
 Staff knew how to identify and report potential abuse.
+Medicines were safely managed.
 Is the service effective?
-Good The service was effective.
+Good • The service was effective.
 Staff were trained and supported to ensure they had the skills and knowledge to provide the care people required.
 The service worked in conjunction with other health and social care providers to try to ensure good outcomes for people who used the service.
 People received adequate support with nutrition and hydration.
-Good Is the service caring?
-The service was caring.
-People appeared were well cared for.
+Is the service caring?
+Good ● The service was caring.
+People told us they felt they were well cared for.
 Staff treated people in a dignified manner.
 There were policies and procedures in place to ensure people were not discriminated against.
-Good Is the service responsive?
-The service was responsive to people's needs.
-Where possible people made choices about their lives and were included in decisions about their care.
+Is the service responsive?
+Good ● The service was responsive to people's needs.

+People made choices about their lives and were included in decisions about their care.
 They were included in planning the care they received.

 Support plans were written in a clear and concise way so that they could be easily understood.

 People were able to raise issues with the service in a number of ways including formally via a complaints process.

 Is the service well-led?
+Good

+300d •

 The service was well-led.

-The service had a quality assurance system in place.

-The registered manager had a vision for the future of the service that was based on continuous improvement.

-People were asked for their views about the service and knew

-how to contact the registered manager.

-Carlisle Dementia Centre -Parkfield
+Good

+Good

+The service was well-led.
+Sour

+Briarwood